Processing a 3D model in plastic resin of the early medieval baptismal font from Wilne (Derbyshire) on a MakerBot 3D printer

 Research & Teaching with Digital Tools

-My interest in using digital tools for research alligns with my priorities with students in the classroom.
+My interest in using digital tools for research aligns with my priorities with students in the classroom.
 I incorporate a variety of visual images, film clips, and other media in my classes, including 3D models of pilgrims' souvenirs in one particular assignment.
 Providing students with 3D-printed replicas of the objects discussed in class not only introduces them to the things, ideas, and actors of history in a tangible way, but also allows students with visual disabilities and different learning styles to participate fully in the assignments.
 Integrating digital tools into traditional teaching methods expands the ways students engage the discipline of history.